Anglesey sea search: Reports person swept off Trearddur Bay rocks

 - Published

-A major sea search is under way after a person was reportedly swept into the water from rocks.
+A sea search is under way after reports that someone had been swept off rocks while fishing.

 HM Coastguard is coordinating the response after an incident at Trearddur Bay, Anglesey, on Saturday.